Markets

 For many data center projects, construction delays would perhaps be more accurately described as delays in accessing adequate power due to the unique requirements of the industry.

-Unlike traditional, large commercial construction customers — which tap into nearby substations operated by the local utility — AI data centers now commonly require, essentially, a separate onsite substation for the data center’s own use, says Gordon Dolven, who heads up research on the data center sector for giant commercial real estate brokerage CBRE.
+Unlike traditional, large commercial construction customers — which tap into nearby substations operated by the local utility — AI data centers now commonly require, essentially, a separate on-site substation for the data center’s own use, says Gordon Dolven, who heads research on the data center sector for giant commercial real estate brokerage CBRE.

-“This is unprecedented in terms of the requirement to go out and procure these pieces of electrical equipment,” Dolven said, adding that delivery of such the required gear now takes more than a year.
+“This is unprecedented in terms of the requirement to go out and procure these pieces of electrical equipment,” Dolven said, adding that the delivery of such required gear now takes more than a year.

-This is a big part of the reason that data center buildouts are increasingly hitting delays and snags.
-Analysts at Jefferies in a note last month reported that some 25 data centers had been delayed or canceled in January, a 56% increase from the prior month.
+This is a big part of the reason that data center build-outs are increasingly hitting delays and snags.
+Analysts at Jefferies reported in a note last month that some 25 data centers had been delayed or canceled in January, a 56% increase from the prior month.
 And delays appear to be proliferating.

 And building isn’t getting any easier, as public opinion seems to be turning against data centers, complicating corporate plans for AI domination based on owning large fleets of these facilities.

-Recent polling has shown the public has rising concerns related to home energy costs, environmental impacts, and the quality of life for people living nearby.
+Recent polling has shown that the public has rising concerns related to home energy costs, environmental impacts, and the quality of life for people living nearby.
 As a result, local political pushback against plans for data center projects has grown across the country.

 Data center protest in Texas